Bachelor party: United States

 In the United States, Las Vegas is both a popular bachelor party destination and location for the wedding itself.
-Increasingly, "destination bachelor parties" are replacing standard nights out, with Americans traveling to Las Vegas, Miami, Nashville, or Mexico.
+Increasingly, "destination bachelor parties" are replacing standard nights out, with Americans traveling to Las Vegas, Miami, Nashville, or abroad to Mexico.

 Bachelor parties in the US stereotypically entail the mass consumption of alcohol, hiring a stripper, and general rowdiness to which the bride might not have a positive reaction; in fact, the defining feature of the bachelor party is that the fiancée is not present.
-Increasingly, bachelor parties have come to symbolize the last time when the groom is free from the influence of his new wife/partner.
+Increasingly, bachelor parties have come to symbolize the last time that the groom is free from the influence of his new wife/partner.
 Pop out cakes are sometimes associated.